 BASEBALL – The Leopards earned a spot in the 2012 West Regionals while outfielder Jacob Ludvik was selected as an All-American by the American Baseball Coaches Association (ABCA) after helping the Leopards claim their 20th conference crown in program history.
 La Verne earned two straight appearances to the NCAA Tournament (2004, 2005) and finished the 2004 season ranked #14 in the nation.
 La Verne captured the 1995 NCAA Division III national title in winning the College World Series, earning its second national crown in the program's history.
 La Verne grabbed its first national title in baseball in 1972 when it won the NAIA Championship.

-MEN'S TRACK AND FIELD – La Verne sophomore Paul Turner captured the NCAA title in the long jump to become the Leopards' sixth national champion in program history while also placing second in the triple jump.
+MEN'S TRACK AND FIELD – Paul Turner, a six-time All-America, captured the NCAA title in the long jump to become the Leopards' sixth national champion in program history while also placing second in the triple jump that season.
+Chancise Watkins earned All-America honors in the 400 meters (2012) and the 200 meters (2013).
 In 2011, Marcus Fortugno owned the nation's fastest 400 meter time in the Division III ranks while freshman Jared Manke earned All-America honors in the pole vault.

-WOMEN'S TRACK AND FIELD – Senior Corbin Henault earned All-America honors in the javelin at the 2011 NCAA Championships to become the latest Leopard All-America.
-La Verne has produced 12 All-Americans since 1996, including Stacey Williams winning a national championship in the women's long jump in 1997.
+WOMEN'S TRACK AND FIELD – Lenore Moreno finished eighth overall in the 10,000 meters at the 2013 NCAA Outdoor Championships.
+La Verne has produced 13 All-Americans since 1996, including Stacey Williams winning a national championship in the women's long jump in 1997.
 Liz Lucsko earned All-American honors in the long jump in 2002 and 2003 while Chelsea Sherier was All-American at both the 2005 NCAA Indoor and Outdoor Championships in the pole vault.

 WOMEN'S CROSS COUNTRY - Senior Lenore Moreno became the first-ever La Verne All-American in cross country when she finished 17th overall at the 2012 NCAA Championships.